Emeritusxv/Crono/README.md

-You will be required to make the following saves states through the game:
+You will be required to make 5 saves states through the game:

-3: stars The Port Town of Termine
+First: 3 stars The Port Town of Termine

-8: stars Guldove where ripples become waves
+Second: 8 stars Guldove where ripples become waves

-22: stars The village of the demi humans
+Third: 22 stars The village of the demi humans

-26: A Portal Reopened
+Fourth: 26 stars A Portal Reopened

-47 stars: For all the dreamers
+Fifth: 47 stars For all the dreamers

 Arni Village